 This brings up an interesting problem.
 Carefully controlled scientific studies apply the same methods to all of the data involved in the study.
 But datasets that combine cM from multiple direct-to-consumer genotyping sites have some level of inaccuracy necessarily baked in, as the number of total cM is different for every site.
 At the very least, one would have to know exactly what proportion of the data came from each platform.
 And, hopefully, the total cM didn’t change at any of those platforms during the course of data collection.

-In my very accurate tables that show ranges of shared DNA, and do so for gender-specific relationships in most cases, I prefer to use percentages.
+In my very accurate tables that show ranges of shared DNA, and do so for sex-specific relationships in most cases, I prefer to use percentages.
 This way, it only takes one step for someone to calculate what cM that would imply at a particular platform.
 And if I didn’t report my statistics in percentages, it would be hard to decide which platform’s total cM numbers I would use to convert those percentages to cM.
 Whichever site I chose, people would likely then compare the numbers to other sites without properly converting them.

 I admit that percentages for distant relationships are cumbersome.
 I’d rather see that one of my matches at 23andMe shares 59 cM with me than have it presented as 0.79%.
 But there’s a higher point at which the benefits of percentages outweigh the benefits of cM.
 That point could be different for each person, but for me it probably falls somewhere between 1% and 3%, which means that I’d like to see relationships more distant than 2nd cousins reported to me as cM.
 But, then, I’ll have to decide whether I want to bother making conversions between platforms.
 Luckily, the differences aren’t as important at those lower levels.
 You might be thinking that 1% is a small amount of DNA to share with some are are therefore worried that the match isn’t real.
 But 1% isn’t very small.
 It’s equivalent to 69.5 cM at AncestryDNA.
 That could be one large segment or a couple of pretty good segments.